 Coming Fall 2022

 The Seattle Colleges are working on developing a new Bachelors of Science in Computer Science, which will be administered by North Seattle College.
-The planned start date is Fall 2022, pending approval by the State Board for Community and Technical Colleges and the Northwest Commission on Colleges and Universities.
+The planned start date is Fall 2022.

 Accounting with International Accounting BAS Degree

 Every industry needs accountants and auditors.
 The Accounting, with International Accounting Bachelor of Applied Science program provides graduates with the knowledge and skills required for employment in the field of accounting.
 This program will prepare students for Certified Public Accountant licensure.
 As Seattle is the fourth largest exporting city in the United States, the program will provide students with an introduction to international accounting to prepare graduates for employment at multinational organizations in the region or around the world.